appcelerator/template-kit/README.md

 Templates do _not_ need to be npm packages and they do _not_ need to have a `package.json`.
 If they do, template-kit will happily call `npm install` after generation.

+Any file that is _not_ binary will be treated as an [ejs][ejs] template regardless of extension. ejs templates have access to any variable or function in the `data` object including the `opts.data` passed into the `TemplateEngine` constructor, the `data` export from the `meta.js`, or any data that has be injected via a hook.

+Directories and filenames may contain a `{{variable}}` sequence which will be replaced with the corresponding value in the `data` object.

 ### Metadata